ZuXiang7/ZuXiang7.github.io/philsgreatmaze.md

 ## Description

-2D game project made where we used a school in-house library(Alpha Engine) to develop a game engine
+This is a 2D game project made where we used a school in-house library(Alpha Engine) to develop a game engine.
+The project spans over 1 semester(3 months) and is completed in a group of 4.

 ## Role / What I worked on

-Tech Lead, Worked primarily on 2D Physics
+For this project, I was the tech lead and I worked primarily on

+### 2D physics
+ - Circle vs Circle collision test
+ - Circle vs AABB collision test
+ - AABB vs AABB collision test
+ - Physics

+### Gameplay features
+ - Magnets
+ - Spikeballs
+ - Portals
+ - Rotation simulation
+ - God mode
+ - smoke particles

 ## What I learnt